 A few days prior to hatching, the mother attaches the egg sac to some plant matter and weaves a nursery web around it to protect the young juveniles.
 After hatching, the baby spiders live in the nursery web for about a week or so, while the mother continues to guard its offspring.
 In winter, they go through a period of hibernation, spending time underbrush, inside cracks and crevices of trees, or under rocks.

-These spiders can bite humans, if only they feel threatened.
+These spiders can bite humans if they feel threatened.
 However, such situations are rare, since they usually run away from people.
 Even if they bite, the pain is no more severe than the sting of a bee or wasp.
-Also, these spiders do inject venom when they bite.
-But it is not considered dangerous to humans unless someone is specifically allergic to it.

 Lifespan | Females are thought to live for around a year; the males die soon after copulation |